Analysis | 3 early takeaways from Day 2 of Amy Coney Barrett’s Supreme Court hearing

 Essentially, it means a conservative Supreme Court couldn’t just upend these previous rulings without good reason, including considering what lower courts say and how many people rely on the current law.
 She used it to offer a skeptical view that the court would, say, overturn legalized same-sex marriage.

 “For the Supreme Court to take it up,” Barrett said, of the 2015 same-sex marriage case Obergefell v.
 Hodges, “you’d have to have lower courts going along and saying we’re going to flout Obergefell.”
-She said such a scenario is unlikely because those lower courts are bound by that Supreme Court ruling.
+She said such a scenario is unlikely, because those lower courts are bound by that Supreme Court ruling.
 (The Trump era has seen those lower courts stuffed with conservative judges.)

 But on other major questions about settled law, Barrett dodged.
 She wouldn’t say how she would rule on whether a president can delay an election.
 She wouldn’t commit to recusing herself for a case where she might have conflict of interest.
 (Democrats want her to recuse herself from any case about the presidential election results.)
 Nor on how she would rule on a huge case coming up before the court in November on whether to overturn the Affordable Care Act.

 Barrett personally opposes abortion, but she has previously acknowledged that the legal right to abortion is settled law.
-When asked Tuesday if she thought Roe v.
+When asked Tuesday whether she thought Roe v.
 Wade was wrongly decided — as one of her mentors, the late Justice Antonin Scalia has said — she would not commit.

 Sen. Dianne Feinstein (D-Calif.): Do you agree with Justice Scalia's view that Roe was wrongly decided?Barrett: Senator, I completely understand why you are asking the question.
 But again, I can’t comment or say, yes, I’m going in with some agenda, because I’m not.

-Sen. Dianne Feinstein (D-Calif.) tried several times and only got a promise from Barrett to rely heavily on Supreme Court precedent: “I promise to do that, for anything that comes up, abortion or anything else.
+Sen. Dianne Feinstein (D-Calif.) tried several times and got only a promise from Barrett to rely heavily on Supreme Court precedent: “I promise to do that, for anything that comes up, abortion or anything else.
 I’ll follow the law.”

 Legal experts on both sides think Barrett would support severely restricting or even overturning abortion rights.